sanjeevkumar761/autonomier/azure-deploy-init/deploytoazure.md

-# Deploy Autonomier on Azure
+# Deploy autonomier on Azure
-This is the repository for Autonomier framework for autonomous vehicle software simulation (ony for software based silmulation, not to be used in real vehicles).
+This is the repository for autonomier framework for autonomous vehicle software simulation (ony for software based silmulation, not to be used in real vehicles).

 *You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*